nguyen1312/vinbrain-internship/Week_2/README.md

 Matching Cascade divided into two parts:

 ### Part1: Cost matrix
-- Calculating the similarity matrix (cost matrix) and gated matrix (limit the excessively large values in the cost matrix).
+- Using Appearance model(ReID), calculating the similarity matrix (cost matrix) and gated matrix (limit the excessively large values in the cost matrix).
 - Cost matrix is used Cosine Similarity and motion similarity (Mahalanobis distance).

 ### Part2: Data association for cascade matching